• Skip to primary navigation

 Is Wild Rice Healthy?

 Wild Rice is very healthy.
-It contains a high amount of protein and it's low in fat and high in antioxidants.
-It's a good source of minerals and vitamins and is naturally gluten free.
+It contains a high amount of protein, it's low in fat, and high in antioxidants.
+It's a great source of minerals and vitamins and is naturally gluten free.

 If you love wild rice be sure to check out these 25 Delicious Wild Rice Recipes!

-Cooked wild rice in Instant Pot with wooden spoon.
+Uncooked wild rice in wooden bowl with wooden spoon.

 Here's what you'll need to make it.